b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 **Type:** string

 ..  topic:: Description

-	This label attribute is used to
+	This attribute is used to display a text in the lineEdit box.

-..  note:: Not yet tested
+	The PlaceholderText will be replaced by user input.

+..  code-block:: python

-    ui.TextEdit({ 'ID': 'te_1',  'PlaceholderText': "" })
+    ui.TextEdit({ 'ID': 'te_1',  'PlaceholderText': "My Placeholder Text" })

 HTML